You have to pay each day

 Competition can be tough

 Franchises claim to give franchisees an “exclusive” right to a certain geographical area, and many honor that agreement.
-Some do not.
-They manage to get around it through some legal acrobatics and fine print in the contract.
+Some do not but get around it legally.
 It’s in the franchisor’s best interest to get as many sales as possible in a given territory and it’s perfectly legal under many franchise contracts to amend the agreement so that the size of your geographical area effectively shrinks and competition moves in.
 If the parent company controls your prices, your profit is decreased while the franchisor’s is increased.

 Financing means debt up to your ears